Hannathon

-Hannathon or Hinnatuna was a city-state in Canaan during the Late Bronze Age.
-It is most likely identical with the archaeological site Tel Hanaton.
+Hannathon (Amarna Letter: Hinnatuna; Tel Hanaton; Tell el-Badawiya) was a city-state in Canaan during the Late Bronze Age.
+The site is strategically located on the trade route between the Hauran and the Akko Plain.

 History

+Late Bronze Age

 In the Late Bronze, Hinnatuna was a city-state in Canaan.
 It was located near Akko and Megiddo.
 It is attested in the Amarna Archive around 1350 BC as "Hinnatuna".
 It associated with the Biblical city/city-state of Hannathon, (meaning: "the Gift of Grace").
 While the city has not been identified with certainty, the ancient settlement of Tel Hanaton in Lower Galilee has been suggested as a candidate.

 Amarna Archive

 In Egypt, the Amarna Archive mentions "Hinnatuna" first in Amarna Letters EA 245 and later in Amarna Letter EA 8.
 We learn that Surata of Akka was the father of Satatna of Akka, thus the events in EA 245 comes prior to the events in EA 8.

-Amarna Letter EA 245

-Letter EA 245, to pharaoh, letter no. 4 of 7 by Biridiya, concerns the rebel, and mayor of Shechem-(Amarna Šakmu), Labayu, and his cohort and protector: Surata of Akka-(modern Acre, Israel).
+Amarna letter EA 245, to pharaoh, letter no. 4 of 7 by Biridiya, concerns the rebel, and mayor of Shechem-(Amarna Šakmu), Labayu, and his cohort and protector: Surata of Akka-(modern Acre, Israel).

 EA 245 is the second tablet of a 2-Tablet letter-(Part 1 lost).